SalwaSh/SalwaSh/README.md

 -  👩‍💼 I'm Software Engineer

-- 🌱 I’m interested in Artifical Intelligence
+- 🌱 I’m interested in Artificial Intelligence

 - ⚡ Fun fact "The best way to predict the future is to invent it"